Jamesfryer1998/C-Crypto-Platform/README.md

 ## Future ideas

-This idea was conducted as part of the Coursera specialisation "User C++ to build a crypto trading platform" and upon completion of the 5th and final course this was the end product.
+This idea was conducted as part of the Coursera specialisation "Use C++ to build a crypto trading platform" and upon completion of the 5th and final course this was the end product.
 However, there are a few aspects Id like to add to this project:
-- Creat a automated trading platform
+- Create a automated trading platform
 - Increase the input file count to process more ask/bids and a wider range of cryptos
+- Attempt multi-exchange arbitrage